Image

 Get social and share

-The transformation of the former AG Barr Irn-Bru factory at Lock 16 is well underway, marking a major milestone in Scotland’s ambition to champion traditional skills and canal heritage.
+The transformation of the former AG Barr Irn-Bru factory at Lock 16 on the Forth & Clyde Canal is well underway, marking a major milestone in Scotland’s ambition to champion traditional skills and canal heritage.

-Following Robertson Construction Central East’s successful delivery of Phase 1 in 2021, where the building was fully reclad, with new roof and envelope upgrades, the project has now entered its exciting second phase: creating Scotland’s first Centre of Excellence for Canals and Traditional Skills.
+After Robertson successfully delivered Phase 1 in 2021, fully recladding the building, with new roof and envelope upgrades, the project has now entered its exciting second phase: creating Scotland’s first Centre of Excellence for Canals and Traditional Skills.

 Two-phase